-Riddle of the day: what do you get when you combine a GPS with Amazon Alexa?
-The answer: Garmin Speak GPS.
+Here’s another riddle: what you get when you combine a GPS with dash cam and Amazon Alexa?
+The answer: Garmin Speak Plus.

 It’s an interesting and unique concept for sure.
 Garmin has been losing automotive GPS market share to free apps such as Waze and Google Maps for several years.
 They needed to offer a device that is unique and people would be willing to pay for.
 Combining Alexa with a GPS is definitely unique.
 That is, until someone does it on a phone.